mujjazi/mujjazi/README.md

 - 🔭 I’m currently working as quality coach and advocating teams on how to improve the overall process for testing and development of quality products
-- 🌱 I'm learning about containerization technologies like Docker and Kubernetes to improve our testing and deployment processes
+- 🌱 I'm learning about developing scalable automation frameworks to improve confidence with automated deployments
-- 👯 I'm interested in collaborating on open source automation frameworks or creating technical content related to DevOps practices
+- 👯 I'm interested in collaborating on open source automation frameworks
-- 💬 Ask me about automation, developing frameworks for test automation or maintaining existing ones, quality coaching and devops
+- 💬 Ask me about automation, developing frameworks for test automation and testing
 - 📫 How to reach me: mujtabamehdi71084@gmail.com
-- ⚡ Fun fact: I am a traveler, sports lover and love to play Football and Table Tennis in my free time
+- ⚡ Fun fact: I am a traveler, sports lover and love to meet new people

 ![My Contributions](./profile-3d-contrib/profile-green-animate.svg)
 <br>